back to overview

 "AverageFruitLength_cm")

-And then we make a species x trait table (species in rows and traits in columns).
+And then we make a new species x trait table (species in rows and traits in columns).

 # Only species column and traits of interest